Frequently Asked Questions

 No. We depend on your commitment to the London program when we make our plans for the fall semester.
 You will need to choose whether to go to London OR commit to an on-campus spot in September.

 Your initial deposits are non-refundable.
 You may be responsible to Skidmore for any monies already paid by Skidmore on your behalf, or in any respect committed on your behalf, that are not retrievable by Skidmore.
 Once you arrive in London, no fees are refundable.

-Yes.
-All students going to London will begin the fall semester with a 2-day orientation on the Saratoga Springs campus.
-The group will travel together to a New York City airport and fly as a group to London.
-After arrival in London, orientation will continue in London with the faculty directors, IES staff, and Skidmore Program Assistant.
-See Orientation and Activities for arrival and orientation dates.
+Yes!
+Students will begin the semester by arriving on the Saratoga Springs, NY campus for a 3-day orientation.
+The students will then travel to a New York City airport and fly as a group to London.
+After arrival in London, orientation will continue in London with the Skidmore Faculty Coordinators, IES staff, and Skidmore Program Assistant.

 Yes.
 If you do not have one, you should apply now at your local U.S. Post Office or the passport issuing agency in your country.

 The US Passport Processing Centers are experiencing significant processing delays.
 If you need to apply for or renew your passport, please do so as soon as possible to ensure you get your passport in time.